Beef StockMakes about 4 (16 oz) pint or 2 (32 oz) quarts jars

 - 4 Ball®(16 oz) pint or 2 (32 oz) quart glass preserving jars with lids and bands

 - COMBINE beef bones and water in a large stainless steel saucepan.
 Bring to a boil over high heat.
 Reduce heat to medium-low and skim foam.
 Add onion, carrot, celery, bay leaf and salt to taste.
 Cover and boil gently for 2 to 3 hours or until desired flavor is reached.
 (For stronger flavor, boil longer and add beef bouillon cubes.)

 - REMOVE beef bones and discard.
 Strain stock through a fine sieve or cheesecloth-lined strainer.
 Discard vegetables and bay leaf.
 Allow stock to cool until fat solidifies.
 Skim off fat.

 - PREPARE weighted-gauge pressure canner.
 Heat jars in simmering water until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set bands aside.

 - HEAT stock to a boil.

-- PROCESS the beef stock in a pressure canner at 10 pounds pressure 20 minutes for pints and 25 minutes for quarts, adjusting for altitude.
+- PROCESS Pint jars in pressure canner at 10 pounds pressure 20 minutes and quart jars 25 minutes, adjusting for altitude.
+Turn off heat; cool canner to zero pressure.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.